marklar/InTime/Docs/steps.md

 ## Pass in "step"-enhanced operator?

-In the blog post upon which this idea is based (http://twanvl.nl/blog/agda/sorting), the author is working with a particular class of algorithms: sorts.
+In the [blog post](http://twanvl.nl/blog/agda/sorting) upon which this idea is based, the author works with a particular class of algorithms: sorts.
 Sorts all involve a comparison operator (e.g. `(≤)`).
 And those comparisons constitute the "steps" of the algorithm.

 (FIXME: That's stated strangely.)